History of Albany, New York

-The history of Albany, New York began long before the first interaction of Europeans with the native Indian tribes, as they had long inhabited the area.
-The area was originally inhabited by an Algonquian Indian tribe, the Mohican, as well as the Iroquois, five nations of whom the easternmost, the Mohawk, had the closest relations with traders and settlers in Albany.
+The history of Albany, New York, began long before the first interaction of Europeans with the native Indian tribes, as they had long inhabited the area.
+The area was originally inhabited by an Algonquian Indian tribe, the Mohicans, as well as the Iroquois, five nations of whom the easternmost, the Mohawk, had the closest relations with traders and settlers in Albany.

 Henry Hudson first claimed this area for the Dutch in 1609.
 Fur traders established the first European settlement in 1614; Albany was officially chartered as a city in 1686.
 It succeeded Poughkeepsie as the capital of New York in 1797.
 It is one of the oldest surviving settlements from the original Thirteen Colonies, and the longest continuously chartered city in the United States.
 Modern Albany was founded as the Dutch trading posts of Fort Nassau in 1614 and Fort Orange in 1624; the fur trade brought in a population that settled around Fort Orange and founded a village called Beverwijck.
 The English took over and renamed the town Albany in 1664, in honor of the then Duke of Albany, the future James II of England and James VII of Scotland.
 The city was officially chartered in 1686 with the issuance of the Dongan Charter, the oldest effective city charter in the nation and possibly the longest-running instrument of municipal government in the Western Hemisphere.